manelpuig/rUBot_gopigo_ws/Documentation/6_gopigo_rbpi_projects.md

             makestep 1 3
             server 192.168.4.16 minpoll 0 maxpoll 5 maxdelay .05
             ```
-            > verify the IP address of the PC within the gopigo3 network
+            > verify the IP address of the PC within the gopigo3 network.
+In my case is 192.168.4.16
             - init the chrony syncronization service:
             ```shell
             sudo /etc/init.d/chrony stop
             sudo /etc/init.d/chrony start
             ```

-2. Environment variables
+2. Source the new environment variables
     - In PC: open a new terminal and type (or add them to .bashrc file)
         ```shell
         export ROS_IP=192.168.4.16